ctkjose/robobo3dr1plus/readme.md

 ## RAMPS Board ##
 The R1+ may come with a RAMPS 1.3 or RAMPS 1.4 board.
 These two boards are almost the same.

-The R1+ uses a [RAMPS 1.4.3](https://reprap.org/wiki/RAMPS_1.4) board.
+The R1+ board is based on a [RAMPS 1.4.3](https://reprap.org/wiki/RAMPS_1.4) design.
 ![RAMPS WIRING](R1WIRINGDIAG.png)

-The ramp board in your robo may have different connectors to a traditional RAMPS 1.4 that may confuse people:
+This board differes on the placement and labeling of some connectors may confuse people:

 On R1+ 1.4.3 board the fan connects to D10, which is a connector labeled "FAN0".
 This connector is actually connected to Arduino's PIN 9 like regular RAMPS.